nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If the command format contains round brackets `()`, it means the command format inside `()` is omitted and can be found in another command.<br>
-  e.g. in `add-b n/NAME ph/PHONE_NUMBER e/EMAIL a/ADDRESS l/LOCATION o/add-o(order1 prefixes and fields)…​`, the detailed command format inside `()` is omitted and can be found in [Adding an order to a buyer](#adding-an-order-to-a-buyer--add-o).
+  e.g. in `add-b n/NAME ph/PHONE_NUMBER e/EMAIL a/ADDRESS l/LOCATION o/add-o(order1 prefixes and parameters)…​`, the detailed command format inside `()` is omitted and can be found in [Adding an order to a buyer](#adding-an-order-to-a-buyer--add-o).

 * Unless otherwise specified, the order of prefixes does not matter.<br>
   e.g. if the command specifies `n/NAME ph/PHONE_NUMBER`, `ph/PHONE_NUMBER n/NAME` is also acceptable, unless stated otherwise in a particular command.